• Skip to primary navigation

 Bring broth to a boil.
 Then, using a spatula, scrape the bits of leftover gristle from the sides and bottom of the skillet until they blend in with the broth.
 Then just add the extra flavorful broth to your soup.
 YUMMY!

-Do you have to saute vegetables before making this stew?
+Do you have to sauté vegetables before making this stew?

 You can but you don't have to.
-The process of sautéing adds bit of flavor to the veggies and helps them cook faster.
+The process of sautéing adds flavor to the veggies and helps them cook faster.
 The flavor tends to be sweet.
 If you like a hint of sweetness, then go for it.
 If not, skip it.

-★ More Recipes You'll Love ★
+★ More Beef Recipes ★

 Love a warm cozy stew or soup for dinner?